 Print Tipper and Aunt Faye’s Butterscotch Pie (right click to open link and print recipe)

-Butterscotch Pie and a glass of cold milk is definitely one of the good things in life.
+Butterscotch Pie and a glass of cold milk = one of the good things in life.